Ticks love warm climates and they are found in Texas.

 To effectively control the infestation of ticks in your home, you need to understand their cause and any other point of entry.
 The reason is that ticks don’t always have to gain access into your home through your body or your dog’s body.
 Here are some of the tips to control ticks infestation and tick-borne diseases.

 Ensure that you regularly perform rodent and pest control procedures in and around your home’s compound.
 The reason is that some ticks are ultra-small, especially in their early developmental stages, and therefore love feeding on rodents where you can hardly see them.
 That said, if there is a rodent infestation in your Texas home, the chances are high that they are vectors of ticks.
-Contact a licensed pest control firm for specialized assistance.

 To avoid the transfer of potential tick diseases, it is essential that you immediately remove an attached tick on your body or your pet’s body you notice it.
 You can use appropriate tools such as a tick-removal kit or tweezers to pinch out the tick.